AWS SSO and IAM Security Best Practices

 The other approach (and the reason why we started CloudQuery) is the belief the following issue should be solved in two simple steps:

-The first step in our case is taken care of by CloudQuery (GitHub), - all you have to do is download a single binary from our GitHub and run it against your cloud account and Okta/G Suite/AzureAD.
-You can fetch the configuration with the following commands:
+The first step in our case is taken care of by CloudQuery (GitHub) - all you have to do is follow our quickstart guide.

 Once CloudQuery loads the data into PostgreSQL, you can run the following queries to answer the above questions:

-/* All keys with last-rotated-timestamp older than 90 days */
+/* All keys with not used in the last 90 days */

 (last_used < (now() - '90 days'::interval)))